bushrapatel28/tweeter/README.md

 - Posts are sequential, with the most recent posts appearing at the top of the page.
 - Tweeter fetches a list of posts from a simplified ‘server’ (pre-built) and allows users to add posts to this list dynamically.
 - All the requests are made asynchronously, using the jQuery library to make these requests.
+- New tweets show on the page as soon as they are posted, without having to refresh the page.

 ## Additional Features